 PROFESSIONAL AND AFFORDABLE: In short, my philosophy is to help my clients accomplish their goals by handling their case the right way the first time for a fair and competitive fee.

-Take the next step to see if filing bankruptcy, whether it be Chapter 7, Chapter 13, or Chapter 11, is the best option for you and schedule a no obligation, free phone consultation, simply go to my consultation page now and follow the instructions.
+Take the next step to see if filing bankruptcy, whether it be Chapter 7, Chapter 13, or Chapter 11, is the best option for you and schedule a no obligation, free phone consultation.

 E-FILE: Bankruptcy cases filed or to be filed in all California counties.

 If you live in California or the bankruptcy case affecting you was a filing in California), contact me now to schedule a consultation to see if it is in your best interest to file.

 Our attorneys are federally qualified debt relief agency (lawyer and attorney) and, among other services, provides legal assistance to people and businesses seeking relief under the United States Bankruptcy Code.